7. CALA D’HORT

 Curvy roads, pine-clad cliffs and stunning views of blue sea and speckled white yachts will accompany you on your drive down to Cala Vadella, a charming little resort town.

-If you are feeling active, choose from a variety of watersports readily available ranging from water skiing to snorkeling and even scuba diving.
+If you are feeling active, choose from a variety of water-sports readily available ranging from water skiing to snorkelling and even scuba diving.

 10. CALA MOLI

 A small tranquil beach backed by Ibiza’s quintessential pine trees and cliffs.
 The bay has pebbly grainy sand both in and out of the water so it may be a good idea to bring along your aqua shoes.
 It’s easy to drive by and miss Cala Moli but it’s worth the stop; this little paradise of calm is a great place for deep relaxation.
 If you are feeling more active snorkeling is your activity at this bay where the fish are plentiful and there is an interesting variety of underwater fauna.
 From the bay you can see the protected and very grassy island of Espartar.
-There are fewer parasols and amenities but should you so desire a little more the beach has its own chic newly opened beach club with swimming pool.
-Bagatelle Beach (previously Restaurante Cala Moli) www.bistrotbagatelle.com, +34 971 806 993
+There are fewer parasols and amenities but should you so desire a little more the beach has its own chic newly opened beach restaurant with swimming pool, El Silencio, but it comes with mixed reviews (+34 676 003 059, www.elsilencioibiza.com).

 11. CALA TARIDA